anselm/arpersist/README.md

 # About

 This is an exploration of persistent AR in the browser leveraging ARKit.
-The idea is to pretend that we have extremely accurate GPS and build up a higher level developer API as if that were the case.
-Underneath we use ARKit + GPS to provide a feeling of accurate GPS.
+The idea is to pretend there is centimeter accurate GPS.
+Underneath ARKit + GPS to provide a feeling of accurate GPS.

 # Approach